 GALILEO helps people find what they are looking for © Peter Gutierrez

 The benefits of satellite navigation are all around us.
 For example, GNSS improves traffic flow and vehicle efficiency, guides users, and helps track parcels and shipments – and even lost pets - by providing added value logistic solutions.
 It can facilitate civil protection operations in harsh environments, speed up rescue operations and provide critical tools to coastguard and border control authorities.
-GNSS is also a formidable instrument for time-stamping financial transactions, for conducting scientific research in meteorology and geodesy, and for conducting scientific research in meteorology, troposphere and geodesy.
+GNSS is also a formidable instrument for time-stamping financial transactions and for conducting scientific research in meteorology and geodesy.